cisocrgroup/Resources/manuals/pocoto-manual.md

     Latin  and Ancient Greek available.

 # Basic usage
-\pocoto{} is developed in the Java programming language.
+\pocoto{} is written in the Java programming language.
 In order to run it you need to have the Java virtual machine installed on your computer.
 You can freely download and install it on your system from the [Oracle](http://www.oracle.com/de/java/overview/index.html)